github/developer.github.com/content/guides/managing-deploy-keys.md

 ## Deploy keys

-A deploy key is an SSH key that is stored on the server and grants access to a single repository on GitHub.
-This key is attached directly to the repository instead of to a user account.
+A deploy key is an SSH key that is stored on your server and grants access to a single GitHub repository.
+This key is attached directly to the repository instead of to a personal user account.

 #### Pros

-* Anyone with access to the server has access to deploy the repository.
+* Anyone with access to the repository and server has the ability to deploy the project.
 * Users don't have to change their local SSH settings.

 #### Cons